Niagara College: History

 Construction at the Welland Campus included a 15000 sqft expansion to the Rankin Technology Centre, as well as a new Academic Wing, a Library and Learning Commons, a two-story Athletics Centre, a Student Centre and the $40 million Applied Health Institute (AHI), funded by the federal and provincial governments under the Knowledge Infrastructure Program (KIP).
-The facility brought all of Niagara College’s health programs into one complex and created space for new programs and students.
+The facility brought all of Niagara College's health programs into one complex and created space for new programs and students.
 The AHI includes classrooms and simulation labs, a dental clinic, community health clinic and a 350-seat auditorium.

 At the Niagara-on-the-Lake Campus, the project included construction of a Wine Visitor + Education Centre, which integrates academic programming, facilities for the unique Niagara College Teaching Winery and an educational centre for students, industry and visitors.
 The project also saw an expansion of culinary facilities and the construction of the Niagara College Teaching Brewery.
 The project was completed in spring 2011.

+In 2015 Niagara College was the subject of a class-action lawsuit from international students.
+The lawsuit claimed students were misled into thinking their Niagara College diploma qualified them for work permits.

 The Learning Commons was renamed the Eva M. Lewis Learning Commons and Library in April 2016 following a $2.6 million donation from the estate of Eva M. Lewis.
 It was the largest private donation in the history of the school.
+2016 saw Canadian higher-education institutions called out for abandoning academic ethics and standards to enrol foreign students.

+In 2018 Niagara College enrolled its largest ever cohort of international students, 4,100 out of 11,000 total.
+Roughly 3,000 were from India, hundreds of whom could not function academically in English.
+The situation led to a crisis that forced hundreds of retests and led IDP Education to raise concerns regarding Niagara College's testing methods.
+According to college instructors, many of the students being retested dropped out.
+However, no instructors shared their name publicly out of fear of reprisal from the school's administration.

+Following the admissions scandal, Niagara College announced they were reviewing their admissions criteria in 2019.
+Academic industry insiders insisted the what Niagara College had done, was only different than other colleges, in that they were caught.
+Late that year Niagara College settled the class-action lawsuit filed by their international students for $3 million.

-In 2021, Niagara College partnered with Toronto School of Management (TSoM) to provide four business and hospitality programs at TSoM’s campus.”
+In 2021, Niagara College partnered with Toronto School of Management (TSoM) to provide four business and hospitality programs at TSoM's campus.”

+In 2024, with 475 asylum claims between Niagara College (455) and Toronto School of Management (20), the college was reported to be the second largest source of student asylum claims in Canada.